Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Turn Tracker](/HeroSystem6eHeroic/images/TurnTracker.png)

 *First version by Villain In Glasses, August 1, 2021.*
-*Last updated by Villain in Glasses on November 12, 2024 to represent the sheet as of Version 3.80.*
+*Last updated by Villain in Glasses on November 21, 2024 to represent the sheet as of Version 3.81 and updated support in Hero Roller 1.3.1.*